 Have you or a loved one recently been diagnosed with alpha-gal syndrome?
-Here are eight important lessons I learned the hard way that I wish someone had shared with me when I began living with alpha-gal.
+Here are 10 important lessons I learned the hard way that I wish someone had shared with me when I began living with alpha-gal.

 The information provided on this site is based on my personal experience living with alpha-gal syndrome.
 I consistently cite and link to expert sources, but nothing published on this site should be perceived as medical advice.

 Alpha-gal syndrome is a tick-borne illness linked to the Lone Star tick, the nasty little bloodsucker with a white dot on its back (female) or white spots around the edge of its body (male).
 So, it’s no surprise that alpha-gal allergy is more common in people from the eastern and midwestern United States where this insect makes its home.

 I was diagnosed with alpha-gal syndrome in March 2021 after experiencing symptoms for more than a year.
 Based on my experience living with alpha-gal syndrome, and with two daughters and several friends who also suffer from the disease, these are the lessons I’ve learned, most of them the hard way.

 1. If You Suspect You Have Alpha-Gal, Request a Test

-A few years ago, while out on one of our regular walks around the lake, my friend Michelle pulled up the bottom edge of her t-shirt and showed me a nasty tick bite.
+A few years ago, while out on one of our regular walks around the lake, my friend Makaela pulled up the bottom edge of her t-shirt and showed me a nasty tick bite.
 It was red and swollen, and I encouraged her to get it checked out.
 She did.
 Her doctor ran a few tests and wasn’t concerned.

 Over the next six months, she battled intermittent gastrointestinal demons that would often have her spending the night on the bathroom floor where she had easy access to the toilet for alternating vomiting and diarrhea.
 I suggested that she might have alpha-gal syndrome and encouraged her to get a test, but her primary care physician (a long-time friend of hers) brushed it off.